Roman Microlensing Data Challenge 2026 (RMDC26)

 Challenge Tiers

-RMDC26 will offer two challenge tiers: a beginner tier for those new to microlensing and an experienced tier for veteran microlensers.
+RMDC26 will offer two challenge tiers: a beginner tier for those new to microlensing and an experienced tier for veteran microlensing researchers.
 Anyone can participate in either tier, but the beginner tier is not intended for entire teams with extensive microlensing modeling experience.
 Teams may make submissions in both tiers.

 Participant Goals